When a Van Gogh was used as a chicken coop door

 Looking at his yellow face and the riot of colored brushstrokes, the doctor found it difficult to accept this was 'art.'

-Not long after, Vincent tried to give a second painting to his friend.
+Shortly thereafter, Vincent attempted to give his friend a second painting.
 This is what happened:

 Dr. Rey turned it down and suggested that Vincent try to offer the self-portrait to another doctor, who responded: